Lost Horizon (1937 film): Plot

 George refuses to believe the Lama's fantastic story, and that Maria is much older than the 20 she claims to be.
-Chang says Maria was brought to Shangri-La in 1888 and was 20 at the time, which would make her 66 or 67.
+Chang says Maria was brought to Shangri-La in 1888 by an abduction and was 20 at the time, which would make her 66 or 67.
 (Sondra claims to be 30.)
 Uncertain and torn between love and loyalty, Conway reluctantly agrees to accompany George and Maria with a group of porters returning to their homes.
 The porters gradually leave the trio behind, even shooting at them for their amusement.
 However, the shots trigger an avalanche that buries the porters.

 After grueling travel, Maria collapses in the snow.
 Conway picks her up and carries her to the shelter of a cave.
 There they see she has died, her withered face revealing her true age.
 George loses his sanity and jumps to his death.
 Conway continues on, finally collapsing.
-He is found and taken to a Chinese mission, where a search party sent from Britain meets him.
+He is found and taken to a Chinese Catholic mission, where a search party sent from Britain meets him.
 The ordeal has caused him to lose his memory of Shangri-La.

 On the long voyage back to the United Kingdom, he remembers everything; he tells his story and then jumps ship in Singapore.
 Searchers pursue him back to the Himalayas, but are unable to follow him any further.
 In the final scene, he reaches the pass leading to Shangri-La.